 Jonathan has been an editor at Bloomsbury Publishing for over five years.
-He is the author of three non-fiction books (Don’t Shoot the Albatross, How to Snog a Hagfish and Final Voyage).
-His first children’s novel, The Thieves of Pudding Lane, was published in 2014.
+He is the author of four non-fiction books (Don’t Shoot the Albatross, How to Snog a Hagfish, Final Voyage and Yacht Were You Thinking) and a children’s novel (The Thieves of Pudding Lane).
 He has been an editor and mentor with Cornerstones since 2015.
 Jonathan is a Cornerstones market editor.

 Interests: science fiction, fantasy, YA, historical and fortean non-fiction.

 Clare Sita Fisher was born in Tooting, south London in 1987.
 Her first novel will be published by Viking, Penguin in 2017, followed shortly by her first collection of short fiction, How the Light Gets In, with Influx Press.
 She has an MA in Creative and Life Writing from Goldsmiths College, University of London and a BA in History from the University of Oxford.
 She has taught creative writing in a wide range of settings, and is particularly interested in working with writers of contemporary fiction, both long and short.
 Clare is a Cornerstones core editor.